tamvcspk/vid-kit-simple/docs/architecture.md

    - Frontend services handle events and call Tauri commands, passing requests to the backend.

 3. **Task Processing:**
-   - The Rust backend receives requests and executes video tasks using the ffmpeg-next crate.
+   - The Rust backend receives requests and executes video tasks via ffmpeg.
    - GPUDetector checks and configures GPU acceleration if available.
    - PresetManager retrieves configurations from JSON files to apply to tasks.